What is the American Nurses Association (ANA)?

 By becoming a member of ANA, you’re helping to further our advocacy efforts on behalf of all nurses.
 ANA is a recognized and respected voice, with considerable clout in Washington, DC.
 Here are just a few of the reforms we’ve been able to achieve, as a result of our membership:

 - RN Reinvestment Act

 - Medicare reimbursement ror advanced practice registered nurses

 Membership also supports periodicals including The American Nurse, American Nurse Today, and the Online Journal of Issues in Nursing.

 No. ANA does not keep information on past nurses and does not provide information on its members.

-When I try to join FL, MS, NY, NC, OH, OR, WA or WI as a full member, it routes me to their website.
+When I try to join FL, MS, NY, NC, OH, OR, or WA as a full member, it routes me to their website.
 Why?

 Several states handle their own membership process.
 Once you complete your application with one of these states, they will transfer your information into our database.
 Please note, this process can take up to one month.

 Does joining ANA with a full membership also make me a member of my state nurses association?